-But when formal employee recognition is not present (whether it was never offered or was put on hold during the pandemic) employees were 23% less likely to feel supported by the organisation and were twice as fearful of COVID-19.
-Organisations without a formal recognition program also had a 48% decrease in engagement and 20% higher intent to leave.
+But when formal employee recognition is not present (whether it was never offered or was put on hold during the pandemic) employees were 23% less likely to feel supported by the organization and were twice as fearful of COVID-19.
+Organizations without a formal recognition program also had a 48% decrease in engagement and 20% higher intent to leave.

 Recognition is more important than ever in times of crisis.
 So what adjustments should you make to your recognition program as the workplace evolves?